 The CPT is an explicit risk management mechanism designed to limit participants' exposure to protracted stress in the wholesale spot market.
-If the sum of the spot prices (\$/MWh) in the previous 336 trading intervals exceeds the CPT, or if the sum of the ancillary services prices (\$/MWh) in the previous 2,016 dispatch intervals exceeds six times the CPT, then an Administered Price Period (APP) is declared.
+If the sum of the spot price (\$/MWh) in the previous 336 trading intervalsexceeds the CPT, or if the sum of the ancillary services price (\$/MWh) in the previous 2,016 dispatch intervalsexceeds six times the CPT, then an Administered Price Period (APP) is declared.
 During the APP, if the spot price calculated normally exceeds the Administered Price Cap (APC), the price is set at the APC.
 Similarly, if, during the APP, the spot price is less than the Administered Floor Price (AFP), the price is set at the AFP.